Fairfax County Public Schools: Nineteenth century

-20th century
+Twentieth century

-Fairfax County Schools, like most school systems in the south, schools practiced de jure segregation.
-There were local elementary schools for black students but no high schools.
-Although Fairfax was a densely populated area, there were proportionately few black high school students.
-Fairfax, Prince William, Loudoun, Arlington, and Fauquier Counties shared the high school for black students.
-The school was centrally located between the counties in Manassas.
-Others attended high schools in Washington, D.C., where many had relatives.
-Those schools were Armstrong High School, Cardozo High School, Dunbar High School, and Phelps Vocational Center in Washington, D.C.
-In 1951, Fairfax County, at the request of residents for a black high school, began construction of the Luther Jackson School.
+Fairfax County Public Schools, like most school systems in the American South, practiced de jure segregation.
+The county had local elementary schools for Black students, but no high schools for Black students.
+Although Fairfax County was densely populated, it had proportionately few Black high school students.
+Fairfax, Prince William, Loudoun, Arlington, and Fauquier counties all shared a high school for Black students.
+This school was centrally located among the counties in Manassas.
+Other students attended high schools in Washington, D.C., where many had relatives.
+Those schools included Armstrong High School, Cardozo High School, Dunbar High School, and Phelps Vocational Center.
+In 1951, Fairfax County began construction of Luther Jackson High School after residents requested a high school for Black students.
+In 1954, FCPS had 42 elementary schools and six high schools; Luther Jackson High School opened in Falls Church as the first high school for Black students in the county.

-The opening coincided with the Brown decision passed in 1954.

-In 1954, FCPS had 42 elementary schools and 6 high schools.
-That year, the Luther Jackson High School, the first high school for black students, opened in Falls Church.

-In 1954, the Supreme Court ruling in Brown v.
-Board of Education ordered an end to racial segregation.
-In response, the Commonwealth of Virginia immediately enacted legislation to stop the desegregation process, took control of all the schools in Virginia, and resorted to closing school systems attempting to desegregate.
-When Arlington County announced an early attempt at a desegregation plan, its school board was fired by the State Board of Education.
+In 1954, the Supreme Court's decision in the case of Brown v.
+Board of Education ordered an end to racial segregation in public schools.
+In response, Virginia enacted legislation to prevent desegregation, took control of school placement decisions, and closed some school systems that attempted to desegregate.
+When Arlington County announced an early desegregation plan, its school board was dismissed by the State Board of Education.

-In 1955, the Fairfax County School Board renamed a "Committee on Desegregation" as the "Committee on Segregation" after a petition and threat of litigation from a civic group called "Virginia Citizens' Committee for Better Schools".
+In 1955, the Fairfax County School Board renamed its "Committee on Desegregation" the "Committee on Segregation", after a petition and the threat of litigation from a civic group called the Virginia Citizens' Committee for Better Schools.

 After the Brown v.
-Board of Education decision, Daniel Duke, author of Education Empire, wrote: "Whether local school systems such as Fairfax County, left to their own, would have moved forward to implement desegregation in the late fifties will never be known.
-Richmond removed any possibility of local option..."
+Board of Education decision, Daniel L. Duke—author of Education Empire: The Evolution of an Excellent Suburban School System—wrote: "Whether local school systems such as Fairfax County, left to their own, would have moved forward to implement desegregation in the late fifties will never be known.
+Richmond removed any possibility of local option...".

+Court decisions later noted that the state, rather than the county, controlled student placement during this period.
+A 1964 decision stated:

-It was recognized in court cases that it was the state who was running the show, not the county.
-The ruling in a 1964 decision stated, "Prior to the Brown decision Fairfax County maintained a dual school system: one for Negro students; one for all other races.
-Shortly thereafter the placement of all children in the Fairfax County schools was taken from the local School Board and vested in the state Pupil Placement Board.
-The assignment of students remained with the state Board until the 1961–62 school year, at which time placement responsibilities were reinvested in the local School Board."
-Fairfax County began their desegregation efforts shortly thereafter.
+Prior to the Brown decision Fairfax County maintained a dual school system: one for Negro students; one for all other races.
+Shortly thereafter the placement of all children in the Fairfax County schools was taken from the local school board and vested in the state Pupil Placement Board.
+The assignment of students remained with the state Board until the 1961–62 school year, at which time placement responsibilities were reinvested in the local School Board.

+Fairfax County began its desegregation efforts shortly thereafter.